cbrown5/cbrown5.github.io/_people/Chris-Brown.md

 ## Current research

-Dr Brown will soon begin an [ARC Future Fellowship](https://www.seascapemodels.org/research/2021/08/12/future-fellowship.html) on predicting unprecedented ecological futures.
+Dr Brown began an [ARC Future Fellowship](https://www.seascapemodels.org/research/2021/08/12/future-fellowship.html) on predicting unprecedented ecological futures in January of 2022.

-Dr Brown also is research lead on the [Global Wetlands Program](https://globalwetlandsproject.org/) a major new program of research looking at mapping the health of seagrass, mangroves and saltmarsh globally to inform on conservation actions.
+Dr Brown also is research lead on the [Global Wetlands Program](https://globalwetlandsproject.org/) a major program of research looking at mapping the health of seagrass, mangroves and saltmarsh globally to inform on conservation actions.

-Chris is leading a Discovery Project (2018-2020) ["*Predicting interactive effects of multiple stressors on marine ecosystems*"](http://www.seascapemodels.org/research/2017/11/10/interacting-impacts-grant.html).
-The team aims to develop new models that can make predictions reliable enough to inform management of ecosystems, and that are effective when data are limited.
+Chris is leading a Project with the World Wildlife Fund (2021-2024) *Global Prioritization of Mangrove Conservation and Restoration incorporating future Climate Change Impacts*.
+The team aims to inform WWF's mangrove conservation actions at local and global scales.

 ## Career history

+2022 ongoing.
+ARC Future Fellow, Coastal and Marine Research Centre, Australian Rivers Institute, and Associate Professor in the School of Environment and Science, Griffith University

 2019 - 2021 Senior Lecturer, Coastal and Marine Research Centre, Australian Rivers Institute, School of Environment and Science, Griffith University